 10. Bodylastics Resistance Bands Set

 The last of our resistance band sets is this one from Bodylastics.
 This is a comprehensive set of tube-style exercise bands that allow you to select a wide range of resistance settings.
-They also have some of the most comfortable and useful, low-impact handles you’ll find anywhere.
+They also have some of the most comfortable handles you’ll find anywhere.

 What we like: We appreciate they’ve taken some extra steps to ensure user safety in the event of a snap.
-Beyond that we like that they provide the chance for a comprehensive full-body workout.
-And free online training videos are always a good thing.
+And we like that they provide the chance for a comprehensive full-body workout.

-Flaws: If you’re buying them for the free lessons etc you may wind up disappointed.
-The free stuff ends pretty quick and then they spam you to upgrade.
+Flaws: If you’re buying them for the free lessons etc. you may wind up disappointed.
+The free stuff ends pretty quickly, and then they spam you to upgrade.

 Who Should Use Resistance Bands?